Overview – Required training for an SIA Door Supervision Licence. No additional charge for the First Aid element. 7 contact days.

 Trainers – All trainers are experienced front line security staff as well as qualified trainers.
 You can see more about our training team here.

 We are pleased to be able to offer the SIA Door Supervision Course in Lancaster.
-The course is delivered as per the national teaching standards and is typically split over two weeks, starting with the L3 Award in Emergency First Aid at Work, within the new SIA Licence Qualification framework the EFAW course or equivalent must be completed, before moving on to the remaining elements of the course.
+The course is delivered as per the national teaching standards over the course of a week, starting with the L3 Award in Emergency First Aid at Work, within the new SIA Licence Qualification framework the EFAW course or equivalent must be completed, before moving on to the remaining elements of the course.

 We teach the BIIAB Level 2 Award for Working as a Door Supervisor within the Private Security Industry, a nationally recognised qualification endorsed by the SIA and regulated by Ofqual.
 Successful completion of this course enables a Door Supervisor to meet one of the requirements to apply for their license.